Vibration Therapy for Cerebral Palsy

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are currently taking bisphosphonates.

-Is vibration therapy safe for people with cerebral palsy?
+What prior data suggests that this vibration therapy is safe for children with cerebral palsy?

 CM